-Mid-cap stocks are shares of public companies with market capitalizations between $1 billion and $5 billion.
-Some analysts even consider companies as large as $10 billion to be mid-cap.
-The market cap is found by multiplying the company's number of shares of stock times the current stock price.
-These are somewhat familiar companies that have good growth potential.
+Mid-cap stocks are shares of public companies with market capitalizations between $2 billion and $10 billion.
+The market cap is the company's number of shares times the stock price.
+These are familiar companies that have good growth potential.

 It's much easier to select mid-cap mutual funds.
 These funds are led by managers who know the mid-cap business inside and out.
 You still have to research them, but that reduces your risk.
 That's because funds provide diversification.
 They give you the best return for the least risk over time.

 You could also decide to go with exchange-traded funds that focus on mid-cap stocks.
 They have lower fees than mutual funds.
 On the downside, you will never outperform the market with an ETF.
 That's because their goal is to track the market.

 4 Reasons to Buy

 Every well-diversified portfolio should have some percentage of mid-cap stocks or mutual funds.
 The amount depends on your specific investment goals and asset allocation.
 It also depends on the current phase of the business cycle.
 Here are four reasons to buy mid-cap stocks.